westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Bond/bail details, including amount and type.

-Public arrest records are available on online databases maintained by local and state criminal justice agencies.
+Interested persons may access public arrest records via online databases maintained by local and state criminal justice agencies.
 To find an arrest record online, visit the official website of the law enforcement agency that made the arrest.
-At the county level, this is the Sheriff's Office, but at the state level, this information is maintained by the West Virginia Division of Corrections and Rehabilitation
+At the county level, this information is maintained by the Sheriff's Office, but at the state level, it is maintained by the West Virginia Division of Corrections and Rehabilitation.

-The online record search portals maintained by these record custodians support name-based searches for individuals in custody.
-To conduct a search, input the arrestee's last and first name into the fields provided.
+In West Virginia, official online record search portals typically support name-based searches for individuals in custody.
+To search, enter the arrestee's last and first name into the provided fields.
 It is also possible to search by last name only if the first name is not known.
-The drawback with a last name search is that it is less specific and will return all arrestees with that last name.
-The searcher would need to go through all matching results in this case.
-This may be inconvenient if the last name is common.
+The drawback with a last name search is that it is less specific and often returns all arrestees with that last name.
+In such instances, the searcher is typically required to manually review several entries to identify the correct person, which may be time-consuming.
 Hence, it is advisable to search with the arrestee's full name or unique identification number if known.

 How Long Do Arrests Stay on Your Record in West Virginia?

 Indefinitely.
-Arrests typically stay on record permanently unless the subject files for an expungement.
-Generally, arrests can be expunged if the individual was not charged or convicted, or if the individual was convicted, the sentence was later reversed, or they received a pardon.
+West Virginia arrests typically stay on record permanently unless the subject files for an expungement.
+Under West Virginia law, individuals who were arrested but not charged or convicted are eligible for expungement of their records.
+They may also qualify for expungement if their sentences were reversed or they received pardons.
 However, most US states have established retention schedules that determine the length of time an arrest record remains accessible to the public.
-Hence, if the arrest didn't occur in West Virginia, their records will likely be removed following the expiry of the retention period.
+Therefore, if the arrest took place in another state, the record's availability usually depends on that state's retention schedule.
+This allows the arrest record to be removed after a specified period.

 Expunge an Arrest Record in West Virginia

-The process of applying for an arrest record expungement in West Virginia typically involves:
+Applying for an arrest record expungement in West Virginia typically involves the following steps:

-In certain cases, the court may schedule a hearing before deciding the expungement petition.
+• Attending a Court Hearing: In some instances, the court may schedule a hearing before deciding on an expungement petition.
 This usually happens when a victim or the prosecutor's office challenges the petition.
-If the petition is successful, the court will serve the record custodian with an expungement order.
-When this happens, the record custodian will destroy the associated documents, and they will no longer be available.
-Persons whose expungement petition is denied must appeal the ruling within 30 days.
+If the petition is successful, the court will serve the record custodian with an order expunging the record.
+When this happens, the record custodian is typically required to destroy the associated documents, and they will no longer be available.
+Individuals whose expungement petitions are denied may appeal the ruling within 30 days of the denial.

 How Do I Find Recent Arrests in West Virginia?

-West Virginia Regional Jail Authority publishes a log of recent arrests online.
-County Sheriff's Offices may also have this information available online or at their office.
-Interested persons may visit the Sheriff's Office or police department in the judicial district where the arrest occurred to obtain records of recent arrests.
+Requesters seeking recent arrest records may access the West Virginia Regional Jail Authority's log of recent arrests online.
+Such information may also be obtainable online via the County Sheriff's Office or at their office.
+Interested persons may visit the Sheriff's Office or police department in the judicial district where the arrest occurred to access records of recent arrests.

 Are West Virginia Arrest Records Free?

-Inquirers can also obtain a West Virginia arrest record for free by requesting a fee waiver from the record custodian.
-To obtain a fee waiver, the requestor must directly contact the administrative office of the law enforcement agency in charge of the record.
+Information seekers may also obtain a West Virginia arrest record for free by requesting a fee waiver from the record custodian.
+To obtain a fee waiver, the requestor is typically expected to contact the administrative office of the law enforcement agency responsible for the record.
 Fee waiver requests are reviewed and granted or denied on a case-by-case basis.
-To increase the odds of getting a fee waiver, the requestor must demonstrate a financial need or an inability to pay for the arrest record without aid.
+To increase the odds of getting a fee waiver, the applicant is typically required to demonstrate a financial need or an inability to pay for the arrest record without assistance.

-Besides law enforcement databases, requesters can obtain free arrest records on third-party repositories.
-However, most independent providers of public records charge a fee for access to extensive information on their site—usually per search or on a subscription basis.
+In addition to law enforcement databases, interested parties may also obtain free arrest records from third-party repositories.
+However, most independent providers of public records charge a fee, which is typically per search or on a subscription basis, for access to extensive information on their site.

 disclaimer